bushidocodes/nuclio-native/README.md

 2. [Download the latest release of the `nuctl` client](https://github.com/nuclio/nuclio/releases)
 3. Extract the `nuctl-1.3.3-linux-amd64` binary and rename it to just `nuctl`
 4. Copy `nuctl` to `/usr/local/bin/` and confirm that it is in your path by executing `nuctl --help`
+5. [Download and install wrk](https://github.com/wg/wrk/releases), using the same logic as in steps 2-4.
+6. Optinally install httpie via `sudo apt-get install httpie`.
+You can alternatively use `curl` if you prefer that.

 ## Hello World Example